 Besides HER-2, what other laboratory tests may my doctor request on my breast cancer tissue?

-Do Herceptin and similar HER-2 targetted therapies work for everyone who is HER-2 positive?
+Do Herceptin and similar HER-2 targeted therapies work for everyone who is HER-2 positive?